RiTomasBjornfot/gripen2/README.md

 To give similar system performace regardless of number of blutooth devices or feature settings.
 The system uses paralell processing.

 # Prerequisits
- - Raspberry Pi with latest Raspbian OS
+ - PC with Debian or Raspberry Pi with latest Raspbian OS
  - BlueZ
  - Python 3.x
  - Julia 1.6.x

-# Setup
+# Getting started
+Each BLE unit has a configuration file in the units folder.
+When the programs to gather the data is run, it look for a configuration file for the BLE unit.
- 1. Download this repository to your __gripen__ folder
+ 1. Download this repository to your __gripen__ folder.
- 2. Turn on the BLE and type ```sudo hcitool lescan``` in the terminal
+ 2. Turn on the BLE and type ```sudo hcitool lescan``` in the terminal.
  3. In the output, locate your device and copy the MAC address.
  5. Open the corresponding JSON file from the units folder and update the  __BleAddr__ value.

  # Features
- This is a description of the features in the json file
+  This is a description of the features in the json file.

  Key | Value | Description
  --- | --- | ---